Zubihabib/RNCSEntry/README.md

 ## Step 4: Add files.

-Extract the directory csentry from android/app/src/main/java/com/csentrydemo.
+Extract the directory `csentry` from `android/app/src/main/java/com/csentrydemo`.
 And insert it in this path `android/app/src/main/java/com/{projectName}`

 ## Step 5: Replace default `getPackages()` function with following code in `MainAppliction.java`.